The Historic Carnegie Quarry

 Douglass had been to northeastern Utah before looking for mammal fossils from the Cenozoic Era, so he was very familiar with the geology.
 Additonally, the

 Morrison Formation (a sedimentary rock layer dating to the Late Jurassic period) had long been identified as a great source of dinosaur fossils.
 Since northeastern Utah had already been mapped by the U.S. Geological Survey previously, Douglass could see that the Morrison Formation was exposed there, which increased his chances of finding good specimens.
 He arrived in northeast Utah sometime in late July or early August of 1909, and hired a Uintah Basin resident named, George Goodrich, to help him with the search.
 They looked for weeks, but only found small fragments of bone and a botched excavation by amateur fossil hunters — nothing worthy of the Carnegie Museum.
-Then, just as Earl Douglass was ready to give up, he stumbled across an amazing find: 8 connected backbones from the tail of an Apatosaurus, a long-necked sauropod from the Late Jurassic Period!
+Then, just as Earl Douglass was ready to give up, he stumbled across an amazing find: 8 connected tailbones from an Apatosaurus, a long-necked sauropod from the Late Jurassic Period!
 It was the first discovery of the Carnegie Quarry.

 "At last, in the top of the ledge where the softer overlying beds form a divide, a kind of saddle, I saw eight of the tail bones of [an Apatosaurus] in exact position.
 It was a beautiful sight." — Earl Douglass